arangodb/docs/3.10/aql/examples-remove-vertex.md

 ---
 layout: default
-description: Deleting vertices with associated edges is currently not handled via AQL while the graph management interfaceand theREST API for the graph moduleoffer a vertex deletion functionality
+description: Deleting vertices with associated edges is currently not handled via AQL while the graph management interface and the REST API for the graph module offer a vertex deletion functionality
 ---
 Remove Vertex
 =============